What are loan overpayments?

-4. Add the amount you want to overpay.
+4. Enter the amount you want to overpay then click Go

-Option 2: Transfer money from a Nationwide account, using the Banking app
+Option 2: Transfer money from a Nationwide account, using the Nationwide app

 Option 3: Make a payment from a non-Nationwide current account

 If you're paying us for the first time, you'll need to set up a new payee.
-You may be asked to confirm a few details about the account before you can make the payment.
+You may be asked for a few details about your loan account before you can make the payment.

 2. Enter your full first name and last name.
 So that's 'Thomas', not 'Tom'.
-For joint accounts, you'll only need to use the full name of one of the account holders.
+For joint loans, you'll only need to use the full name of one of the holders

-4. Add your payment reference.
-Use the sort code followed by the last 8 digits of your loan account number, for example: 070070/XXXXXXXX.
+4. Enter your payment reference.
+This will be the sort code 07 00 70 followed by your 8-digit loan account number.
+For example: 070070/XXXXXXXX

 Option 4: Send us a cheque